lenagrumbach/diamond_price_prediction/README.md

   Project status (Completed)

 ## Project Description
-  In this mini-project I'm going to work with data to understand the characteristics of a diamond that are most likely to influence its price.
+  In this project I'm going to work with data to understand the characteristics of a diamond that are most likely to influence its price.
 I will apply the statistical concepts that I have learned so far to practice.

-## Project objective
+## Objective
   My goal is to create a prediction to estimate the price of 5000 diamonds achieving an RMSE less than 900.

-## Technologies
+## Libraries
   - Python
   - Pandas
   - Sklearn.linear_model